deanblackborough/godot-platformer/README.md

 ## Current Progress
 ![Gif of Progress](current-progress.gif "Current progress animation")

-## Features
+## Current Features (WIP)

-- Simple state machine, includes the following states
+This starter is built around a simple but extensible state machine.
+The goal is to keep the player logic clean, physics consistent, and states lightweight so they can be expanded later.

+### Player States

+#### Currently implemented:

 - Fall
-	- Idle (With and without weapon)
+- Idle (with or without weapon)
 - Jump
-	- Run (With and without weapon)
+- Run (with or without weapon)
 - Land
 - Hard Land
 - Idle Crouched
 - Walk Crouched
 - Attack Jab
 - Attack Overhead

+#### Core Systems

-- Majority of code in player scripts, states are simple, just switch and handle physics
+- Lightweight state scripts: Most logic lives in the Player script; states just handle switching and physics adjustments.
-- Signals for player options, is crouched, weapon drawn etc.
+- Signals for player status: Track options like crouching or weapon draw state.
-- Weapon sheaved when state does not allow attacks
-- Attacks must play out, no switching or cancelling
+- Weapon handling: Weapons are automatically sheathed in states where attacking isn’t possible.
+- Committed attacks: Once an attack starts, it must finish—no cancelling or mid-swing switching.

+#### Combat & Collision

+- Basic hurtboxes + hitboxes: Enemies are deleted on hit for now—health/damage systems are still in progress.
-- Multiple collision states, raycast 2d to ensure player can stand when there is collsion above their head
+- Multiple collision states: Uses RayCast2D to check whether the player can stand (prevents clipping into ceilings).
-- Max Jumps setting (Includes coyoete timeer and buffering)
-- Hard land timer
-- Land timer, for weight
+- Jump system: Includes configurable max jumps, coyote time, and input buffering.
+- Landing weight: Both hard land and soft land timers add a sense of impact.
-- Force standing after crouch fall and crouch jump
+- Force stand mechanic: Player is forced upright after crouch-jumps and crouch-falls.

+#### Level & Debugging

-- Tilemap for grass with sides based terrain set
+- Grass terrain tileset with sides-based terrain setup.
-- Tilemap for details
+- Detail tileset for background/world dressing.
-- Debug panel to show states and other details
+- Debug panel to display current state and runtime values.

 ## Next
+- Added basic enemy anims (1 frame) - working on states for idle, attack, die, patrol and target
+- Collision for overhead attack
-- Basic enemies, standing and the state machine
+- Enemy and player health
-- Combat, hit and hurt boxes, accurate collisions for swings
+- General combat feel
+- Attach when weapon sheaved should draw weapon ready for attack
 - much more.

 # Issues